wchesley/notebook/Erxes/README.md

 - `git checkout dashboard-from-plugin`
 - copied the packages/dashboard dir over to my examples/erxes/packages dir and it seemed to build ok.
 - Had to run `/bin/erxes.js dev --deps --bash` before things started working properly.
 After that, I've been running `/bin/erxes.js dev` to start the site. `pm2 kill` to end it. `pm2 restart all` for restarts, `pm2 logs -f` to watch logs.

+1. Selfhosted Erxes.io -> Marketplace doesn't work. -- Basically anytime I go to load the marketplace it just spins forever and ever, nothing noteable is written out to `pm2` logs or browser dev logs.